 Posted Rates vs. Best Rates

-Banks advertise their mortgage rates as a ‘posted’ rate, but these are often lower than the actual cost of lending to procure custom.
+Banks advertise their mortgage rates as a ‘posted’ rate, but these are often lower than the actual cost of lending.
 You can be offered more competitive rates through negotiation or from personal brokers with banks who offer discounts.

 Bank Rates vs. Broker Rates

-As a result, banks are unlikely to offer rates lower than those offered by mortgage brokers.
+As a result, banks are unlikely to offer rates lower than those offered by mortgage brokers, of course there are some exceptions.
 But if you provide your bank with the lowest available market rate as part of the negotiation process, they may match it.

 FAQs about the Best Bank for Mortgage in Canada